 If you’re on your mobile phone, click on the menu bar at the top right and choose the “Sign in” option at the top of the list that appears.
 To sign out, click on the menu bar again and click on “Sign out”.

-I can't register or log in.
+I can't register, subscribe or sign in.
 Who do I contact?

 Contact our call centre at Tel: 0860 52 52 00 or firstname.lastname@example.org.
 The best time to call is 6am–3.30pm SA time (GMT +2) from Monday to Friday or from 7am to 12pm on Sundays.

-I have registered but now I can’t sign in.
+I have registered or subscribed but now I can’t sign in.
 What do I do?

-Check that you’re entering the same email address that you used to register, and that you’ve got the correct password (see below how to reset your password).
+Check that you’re entering the same email address that you used to register or subscribe, and that you’ve got the correct password (see below how to reset your password).